 Polin Beach is the little sister of Oldshoremore.
 If you drive a little further you’ll find signs for the turn-off, just short of Blairmore car park.
 It’s smaller, but no-less beautiful than the neighbouring beach, and we found other wild campers here too.
 Head a little further around the cove and you’ll also find Shegra Beach.

 It seems like there are a lot of celebrities up this way, doesn’t it?
 Sandwood Bay is one of Britain’s most famous beaches and consistently declared one of the most beautiful.
 A detour from Scourie or Durness, it’s not exactly on your Scotland doorstep either.

 Regardless, it’s certainly atmospheric and again, while it’s not strictly on the NC500, 100% worth the detour.
-So much so that we’ve written a separate Guide to Sandwood Bay (link coming soon).
-Find out everything you need there, and everything you need about the Durness stretch of your Scotland trip here.
+Find out everything you need about the Durness stretch of your Scotland trip here.

 Surprisingly, most of our group hadn’t heard of Handa Island.
 Scotland has so many islands, and unfortunately some of them (ahem, Skye) have become victims of their own success.
 Not Handa.